 Posterior shoulder dislocations

-Posterior dislocations account for around 3% of shoulder dislocations and can occur during epileptic seizures or when falling onto an outstretched hand.
+Posterior dislocations occur when the head of the humerus dislocates out of the back of the joint and account for around 3% of shoulder dislocations.
+They occur during epileptic seizures, or from falling onto an outstretched hand.

 Dislocated shoulder causes

-The shoulder joint is particularly prone to injury due to the large range of movement available.
-The increased range of movement sacrifices joint stability.
+Dislocated shoulders result from falling onto an outstretched arm, twisting your arm, or from direct impact on the shoulder.
+The shoulder joint is particularly prone to injury because it has a large range of movement.
+However, the increased range of movement sacrifices joint stability.
 Therefore making the shoulder more susceptible to injury.

 Immediate First Aid